Quick Legal Facts

 Deadly Weapon / Pocketknife

-Arizona law does not provide a definition for a pocketknife.
-Various U.S. states have statutes that exclude ordinary” or “common” pocketknives.
+Arizona law defines “means of transportation” as any vehicle, but does not provide a definition for a pocketknife.
+Several U.S. states have statutes that exclude ordinary” or “common” pocketknives from a given restriction.
 Section 13-3102 does not qualify or modify “pocketknife.”
+Moreover, Arizona does not provide functionality or blade length restrictions on folding knives.
 Accordingly, we suggest that for purposes of § 13-3102, a pocketknife is any knife designed to be carried in a pocket or handbag.

-Simple possession of a deadly weapon is not restricted for most people.
-Accordingly, there is very little caselaw regarding knives as deadly weapons where there is no criminal conduct apart from the possession of the knife.
+As carrying a deadly weapon is not restricted for most people 21 or older, there is very little case law in Arizona regarding knives as deadly weapons where there is no antecedent criminal conduct.

-People under the age of 21 may not lawfully carry any deadly weapon, except a pocketknife, concealed on the person or within one’s immediate control in a vehicle per § 13-3102 A (2).
-Various exceptions and limitations on the scope of the restriction are provided in subsection B of § 13-3102.
-For the purpose of the restriction, a firearm is not concealed if any part of the firearm or any part of a holster, scabbard, or case in which it is carried is “partially visible.”
+Various exceptions and limitations on the scope of the concealed carry restriction are provided in subsection B of § 13-3102.
+A firearm is not concealed if any part of the firearm or any part of a holster, scabbard, or case in which it is carried is “partially visible.”
 This same rule would arguably and logically apply to knives.

 It is a Class 3 misdemeanor under Arizona law for a person under 21 to carry a concealed deadly weapon.
 A Class 3 misdemeanor is punishable by up to 30 days confinement and a fine of up to $500.
-The failure to accurately answer about the possession of a deadly weapon, if questioned by a law enforcement officer, is a Class 1 misdemeanor punishable by up to six months confinement and a fine of not more than $2,500.
+If questioned by a law enforcement officer, the failure to accurately answer about the possession of a deadly weapon is a Class 1 misdemeanor punishable by up to six months confinement and a fine of not more than $2,500.

-Violations of the restrictions regarding the possession of deadly weapons on school grounds or at a polling place on the day of an election are punishable as Class 1 misdemeanors.
+Violations of the restrictions regarding the possession of deadly weapons on school grounds or at a polling place on the day of an election are punishable as Class 1 misdemeanors punishable by a fine up to $2,500 and 6 months of confinement.

 Law Enforcement / Military